fbrandstetter/Autobackup/README.md

     <SERVER_HOSTNAME OR IP>|<USERNAME FOR AUTHENTICATION>|<EXCLUDE LIST>

+If you don't want to have any `EXCLUDE_LIST` set for a specific server, set "empty" as exclude list and create an empty file called `empty`.

 # Exclude
 Each server has it's own exclude list which directories we don't want to backup, as well as we have a default exclude list for files which are being excluded from all servers.
 Actually, by default we backup the entire system ( `/` ).
 The default excludes list can be set using `DEFAULT_EXCLUDES` and it's format looks the same.
 An example for an exclude list looks like this: